Use Terraform on Windows

-This topic describes how to use Terraform to quickly create Alibaba Cloud resources in Windows.
+This topic describes how to use Terraform on Windows to create Alibaba Cloud resources.

-1. Install Terraform: Ensure that your system can detect and execute Terraform commands.
+1. Install Terraform: Ensure your system can recognize and execute Terraform commands.

 2. Write a Terraform configuration file: The configuration file is the core of Terraform.
-It is used to describe the creation, configuration, and dependencies of resources, such as VPCs, ECS instances, and OSS buckets.
+It describes the creation, configuration, and dependencies of resources, such as VPCs, ECS instances, and OSS buckets.

-3. Initialize and create resources: This is a key step in turning your infrastructure design into reality.
+3. Initialize and create resources: This critical step turns your infrastructure design into active resources.

-4. View and manage resources: After deployment, you can view and manage the infrastructure environment to ensure that it meets your latest requirements and design.
+4. View and manage resources: After deployment, you can view and manage your infrastructure to ensure it meets current requirements.

-5. Destroy resources: When resources are no longer needed, you can destroy them.
+5. Destroy resources: When no longer needed, you can destroy the resources.

 1. Install Terraform

-1. Go to the official Terraform website, download the Terraform binary file for your Windows operating system, and unzip the file.
+1. Go to the official Terraform website, download the Terraform binary for your Windows operating system, and extract it.

-2. Add the Terraform installation path to the Path system environment variable.
+2. Add the Terraform installation path to the Path environment variable.

-1. On the desktop, right-click This PC and select Properties > Advanced system settings > Environment Variables > System variables/User variables.
+1. On your desktop, right-click This PC and select Properties > Advanced system settings > Environment Variables.

 3. Verify the installation.
-Press Win+R, enter cmd, and then click OK to open the command prompt.
+Press the Win+R keys, enter cmd, and click OK to open Command Prompt.
 Run the terraform --version command.
-If the output is similar to the following, the installation is successful.
+If you see output similar to the following, the installation is successful.

 Terraform v1.9.3